 Take a quarter cup of Clorox® “regular” bleach for every fifteen gallons of water that your fresh water tank holds.
 Mix the bleach, with water, into a one-gallon container and pour it into the fresh water holding tank.
 Fill the fresh water tank completely full of water.

 Important NOTE: Only use Clorox® regular bleach to sanitize the RV water system.
-Splashless does not sanitize or disinfect and other types of bleach such as Scented bleaches are not used to sanitize or disinfect the RV water system.
+Read the label as most splashless and other types of bleach such as scented bleaches do not sanitize or disinfect and are not used to sanitize or disinfect the RV water system.

 Turn the water pump on, open all of the hot and cold faucets one at a time and run the water until you smell the bleach at each faucet.
 Close the faucets and let it sit in the water system for about twelve hours.